avalon60/OraTAPI/README.md

 - **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be securely stored and used transparently.

 ### Limitations
-- Connection via LDAP and database wallet are now supported, however you must install the Instant Client.
-You can either create an oracle client directory in the OraTAPI root folder, or set the ORACLE\_IC\_CLIENT shell variable to point to an alternative location.
+Connection via LDAP or Wallets is only supported via thick client.
+To configure thick client, either:

+- Place the basic Oracle instant client in an oracle_client folder, in the root OraTAPI directory.
+- Set and export the ORACLE_IC_HOME shell variable, to point to the Instant Client location.
 ---

 ### Documentation